canaxess/presentations/a11y-camp-2020/README.md

 [**I asked on August 18th 2020**](https://twitter.com/MrRossMullen/status/1295548417024733185?s=20)
 > I've read too many articles that describe how to test with a screen reader but not *what* to test.
 The advice of many articles of "have a play around" is not consistent and can't be documented.
 This is really good from @WeAreSigma describing the what

+## 3. Workflow text
+This test uses one browser and one screen reader and tests the default path a user may take through the digital service or using a workflow.
+Results are recorded via bullet points along with any unusual behaviour.

+**Test:** Sort all records ascendingly by surname and identify the first record